Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Introduction

-Within this paper, we investigate the expected runtime of the RLS and (1+1)~EA for CCMSP.
-More specifically, we consider two special variants of CCMSP: (1).
-CCMSP-1, all jobs have the same expected processing time and variance, and all groups have the same covariance and {\it even} size; (2).
-CCMSP-2, all jobs have the same expected processing time and variance, the groups have the same covariance but different sizes.
-For CCMSP-1, we prove that CCMSP-1 is polynomial-time solvable by showing that the RLS and (1+1) EA can obtain an optimal solution to any instance $I_1$ of CCMSP-1 in expected runtime $O(n^2/m)$ and $O((k+m)n^2)$, respectively, where $n$ and $k$ are the numbers of jobs and groups considered in $I_1$, and $m = n/k$.
-For CCMSP-2, the size difference among groups makes the discussion complicated, thus a simplified variant of CCMSP-2 named CCMSP-2$^+$ is proposed: The sum of the variances and covariances of the jobs allocated to the same machine cannot be over the expected processing time of a job, no matter how many jobs are allocated to the machine.
-We prove that CCMSP-2$^+$ is surprisingly NP-hard and show that the RLS can obtain an optimal solution to any instance $I_2^+$ of CCMSP-2$^+$ in expected polynomial-runtime if the total number of jobs considered in $I_2^+$ is odd; otherwise (i.e., the total number of jobs considered is even), a solution close to the optimal solution to $I_2^+$.
+Within this paper, CCMSP considers two identical machines and several groups of jobs, where the jobs in the same group have the same expected processing time and variance, and a covariance that quantifies the shared variation in their actual processing times if they are allocated to the same machine (i.e., the actual processing time of two jobs in the same group are independent if they are allocated to different machines, and that of the jobs in different groups are independent).
+We investigate the expected runtime of RLS and the (1+1) EA for CCMSP.
+More specifically, we consider two special variants of CCMSP: CCMSP-1, all jobs have the same expected processing time and variance, and all groups have the same covariance and the same \emph{even} size; CCMSP-2, all jobs have the same expected processing time and variance, the groups have the same covariance but different sizes.
+For CCMSP-1, we prove that it is polynomial-time solvable by showing that RLS and the (1+1) EA can obtain an optimal solution to any instance $I_1$ of CCMSP-1 in expected runtime $O(n^2/m)$ and $O((k+m)n^2)$, respectively, where $n$ and $k$ are the numbers of jobs and groups considered in $I_1$, and $m = n/k$.
+For CCMSP-2, the size difference among groups makes the discussion complicated, thus two simplified variants of CCMSP-2 named CCMSP-2$^+$ and CCMSP-2$^-$ are proposed: CCMSP-2$^+$ assumes that the sum of the variances and covariances of the jobs allocated to the same machine cannot be greater than the expected processing time of a job, no matter how many jobs are allocated to the machine; CCMSP-2$^-$ assumes that the sum of the variances and expected processing time of the jobs cannot be greater than their covariances.
+We prove that CCMSP-2$^+$ is NP-hard and that RLS can obtain an optimal solution to any instance $I_2^+$ of CCMSP-2$^+$ in expected polynomial time if the total number of jobs considered in $I_2^+$ is odd; otherwise (i.e., the total number of jobs considered is even), a solution close to the optimal one to $I_2^+$.
+We show that CCMSP-2$^-$ is NP-hard as well and analyze the approximation ratio of the local optimal solution obtained by RLS.